-Breyer’s expected retirement renews focus on potential replacements
+Breyer’s retirement renews focus on potential replacements

 In comparison, Kruger, a former law clerk to Justice John Paul Stevens, is viewed as more moderate, which could be an asset in a Senate that is divided 50-50 between the parties.
 Biden officials sought to recruit her to head the U.S. Solicitor General’s Office, where she had previously worked, but she declined, according to people familiar with the matter.

-And some within the party are pushing the White House to look beyond the usual sources, suggesting prominent civil rights lawyers such as Sherrilyn Ifill, the outgoing president and director-counsel of the NAACP Legal Defense and Educational Fund.
-But that appears to be a less-likely development.
+Some within the party are pushing the White House to look beyond the usual sources, suggesting prominent civil rights lawyers such as Sherrilyn Ifill, the outgoing president and director-counsel of the NAACP Legal Defense and Educational Fund.
+But that appears to be a less likely development.

 Childs, a federal judge since 2010 with a powerful patron in Clyburn, is the most recent entry in the mix, as she faces a confirmation hearing next week for her nomination to the D.C. appeals court, often a steppingstone to the Supreme Court.